English Literature and Creative Writing Faculty

 (305) 284-5614

 Joel Nickels focuses on world literature and American and British Literature since 1900.
-His current book project is entitled Modern Catholic Poetry and the Logic of the Spirit, and he has published two other literary theory books.
+His current book project is entitled Poetic Depth: Literature and the Philosophy of Life, and he has published two other literary theory books.

 Elizabeth Oldman